Q: What does my initial fee cover?

 Q: How much is the service and where do you offer appointments?

-A: We offer this service in Dundee only.
+A: We offer this service in Dundee only, but online sessions are available to anyone.
 Please see our fees here.

 Q: Is there a waiting list?